nghiant3223/nghiant3223.github.io/_posts/2024-03-09-deadlock_in_mysql.md

 ```

-After T4, deadlock is as below:
+After T4, deadlock information are as below:
 ```
 ------------------------
 LATEST DETECTED DEADLOCK